Gluten-Free Pretzel Bites (Oat Flour, No Yeast)

 Step 1: Prepare the Baking Soda Bath

 Bring 2 cups of water to a boil in a small saucepan.
-Turn off the heat and add 2 tablespoons baking soda.
-Stir until completely dissolved, then set aside.
-Preheat your oven to 425°F (220°C) and line a baking sheet with parchment paper.
+Turn off the heat, then add 2 tablespoons baking soda and stir until dissolved.

 Step 2: Mix the Pretzel Dough